struct/isoalloc/README.md

 ## Design

-IsoAlloc is for 64 bit Linux only.
+IsoAlloc is designed for 64 bit Linux only, although it does currently compile and run on Mac OS.
 It may work in a 32 bit address space but it remains untested and the number of bits of entropy provided to mmap allocations is far too low in a 32 bit process to provide much security value.
 It may work on operating systems other than Linux but that is also untested at this time.

 ```
       Contains Root structure